Medical services and entitlements for asylum seekers

 A free medical screening service is available to all asylum seekers.

-This service is completely confidential and independent of your application for international protection (refugee status or subsidiary protection).
+This service is confidential and independent of your application for international protection (refugee status or subsidiary protection).